ABOUT THE PROGRAM

 The Trasimeno Archaeology Field School, based in nearby Castiglione del Lago on the shores of Lake Trasimeno between Umbria and Tuscany, provides a curricular concentration in Archaeology and History.
 This six-week program begins with student arrival and pick-up from the Rome airport and transfer to Perugia for the welcome dinner.
 After orientation, the group is brought to nearby Castiglione del Lago where they live for the duration of the program.
 This location was chosen for its wonderfully hospitable community and its jurisdiction and proximity to the archaeological site.
-Student time will be allocated between on-site work (in the newly discovered ruins of a Roman Villa), in-class lessons, extra-curricular activities in Castiglione and Perugia, and field trips.
+Student time will be allocated between on-site work (at the newly discovered ruins of a Roman Villa on Lake Chuisi), in-class lessons, extra-curricular activities in Castiglione and Perugia, and field trips.
 At the end of the program, students will be transferred to Perugia for a farewell festa and taken by private bus to the Rome airport for departure.

-ARCL 340: Archaeology in Central Italy: the Etruscan and Roman Heritage
+ARCH 325: Archaeology in Central Italy: the Etruscan and Roman Heritage

-The Archaeological Workshop
+ARCH 350: Archaeological Field Workshop

 The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains, including a Roman building complex and a possible Roman road.
 The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.